deammion/Engr-Project/architecture_design/architecture-design.md

 ### 4.5 Scenarios

 The proxy plug-in program has different scenarios depending on the phase in which the website is in.
-The diagram below, outlines a broad overview of the proxy program and how it works.
+The diagram below outlines a broad overview of the proxy program and how it works.

 ![Proxy Scenario Diagram](proxyScenario.PNG)